 • Sign up for or change a Medicare Prescription Drug (Part D) Plan

-It is important to review your coverage each year to decide if you need to adjust or reconfirm your plan.
-Premiums and costs, benefits, and physician networks are a few things that may change each year or even mid-year.
+It is critical to review your coverage annually to determine if adjustments to your plan are necessary.
+Premiums and costs, benefits, and physician networks are a few elements that may change each year or even mid-year.

 Resources